Catatonia (band): Way Beyond Blue (1996)

 The band began work on a debut album, alongside producer Paul Sampson.
 Ieuan introduced Sampson to Aled Richards, who later replaced him as Catatonia's drummer when Ieuan left to join the Super Furry Animals.
 The label wanted to market the band, and so at some expense, had photographer Gered Mankowitz conduct a photoshoot with Matthews.
 She, the band and their management all hated the photos, but the label wanted to use them in order not to write the cost off as a loss.
 In order to have some photos, a series of black and white photos of Matthews drinking a bottle of wine while wearing a Pepsi T-shirt were taken by one of the press agency staff.
 Warner Bros liked the images and authorised their use.
 The band had a recording session at Sawmills Studios, Cornwall, which saw some disagreements during recording between Matthews and Roberts.
 Afterwards, Sampson was removed as producer following a row over the arrangement for "Sweet Catatonia".

 Music reviewers responded with surprise when the band began to perform live while sober.
 Meanwhile, the release of "Sweet Catatonia" as a single was pushed back to January 1996 due to the issues with finding a new producer.
-The first time he met the band was when they arrived to record at the Maison Rouge Studios in London.
+The first time subsequent producer Stephen Street met the band was when they arrived to record at the Maison Rouge Studios in London.
 They found working with him far easier than Sampson, as Matthews later explained that he took their ideas into account.
 Ieuan left during the recording of the album to join Super Furry Animals, and was subsequently replaced by Aled Richards.
 They returned to live performances after completing the recording of the album, and decided to actively look for a second guitarist.
 They ultimately hired Colour 45's Owen Powell, who by this time was working as a music technician for the Super Furry Animals, to this role.